-The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the field representative 14 days prior to the pre-construction meeting.
+The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the field representative 14 days prior to commencing construction.
 The Permittee shall provide the field representative's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to commencing construction.
-The Permittee may change the field representative at any time upon notice to the Commission, affected landowners, local government units and other interested persons.
+The Permittee may change the field representative at any time upon notice to the Commission, affected landowners, residents, local government units and other interested persons.

-5.3.2 Site Manager
+5.2.2 Site Manager